AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 - Feeling overwhelmed by the speed at which AI fakes are improving

-- Anger or helplessness that platforms aren't doing enough
+- AI-related anger or helplessness that platforms aren't doing enough

 - Physical symptoms: tension, headaches, nausea when consuming media

 If you recognize several of these in yourself, this article is written for you.
 This isn't paranoia — it's a rational response to a genuinely new reality.
+The sheer volume of content to evaluate can tip into cognitive overload from AI, where your brain simply runs out of capacity to process it all.
 The challenge is making sure that rational response doesn't consume your wellbeing.

 Why AI Misinformation Anxiety Hits So Hard